Amazon Prime Day 2019: Find the best deals on smart home gadgets like the Amazon Echo

 The Echo Dot has long been one of our favorite smart speakers, and the third-gen version looks less industrial and sounds better than before.
 It's a great purchase at its normal price of $50, given that you get all of the smarts of Amazon's assistant Alexa for a reasonable splurge and you can plug it into your own sound system.
 At $25, it's an absolute steal and this is the lowest price we've seen in awhile.
 This is a good time to jump.

-MyQ Smart Garage Door and Amazon Cloud Cam bundle for $100 -- save $88
+MyQ Smart Garage Door Opener and Amazon Cloud Cam bundle for $99.98 -- save $88

 Open your garage door with an app and remotely keep an eye on your home with this bundle.
-Both the MyQ Garage and the Amazon Cloud Cam are good products on their own and the bundle makes sense if you want Amazon to drop off packages in your garage.
-The combined $100 price is a great deal to smarten and secure your entryway.
+Both the MyQ Smart Garage Door Opener and the Amazon Cloud Cam are good products on their own and the bundle makes sense if you want Amazon to drop off packages in your garage.
+The combined about-$100 price is a great deal to smarten and secure your entryway.

 If you want Alexa to answer your questions and control your smart home, and you want a smart speaker with a little more oomph in the actual speaker, the Amazon Echo could be the right choice for you.
 The $70 price is a nice bargain, but this one could go lower on Prime Day itself.